raspberryfield/Project-Y/Docker/Z-Images/Y-MySQL/readme.md

 > Tip! add **-d** to make the image run in container in detached mode in your terminal.
 > To stop container in detached mode, open another terminal and execute: `$ docker stop <container name>`.

+## Interactive
+Connect interactively directly to the image:
+    `$ docker exec -it some-mysql /bin/sh`

 ## Additional Info
 If you want to connect to your MySQL instance running in docker from your host, you most bind the ports between docker engine and your host.
 Run: